Zolske/recipe-star/README.md

 |*"Browser errors were logged to the console"*|when the page is loaded, requests are made to the api, avoid request when page is loaded|

 ### browser and mobile tests
 The application works fine on **android mobile** devices and on the **Chrome, Mozilla and Edge**.
-Because Safari is not working on Windows and the tester could not test the application on it.
+Because Safari is not working on Windows, the tester could not test the application on it.

 ### bugs
 **->** The default css styles are not applied to the backend application "recipe star api" when the admin page is opened.